An Open-Source Pseudo-Spectral Solver for Idealized Korteweg-de Vries Soliton Simulations: Results

 Beyond trajectory analysis, the spectral structure and information content of the wave field provide complementary diagnostics of solution quality.
 Figure~\ref{fig:spectral} presents four measures characterizing different aspects of the spatial Fourier decomposition and its evolution.

 Panel~(a) displays the initial power spectral density $P(k)$ on logarithmic axes.
-All cases exhibit similar spectral structure: a plateau at low wavenumbers ($k < 0.1$~rad/m) transitioning to exponential decay at higher wavenumbers, consistent with the smooth sech$^2$ spatial profiles~\cite{boyd2001chebyshev}.
+All cases exhibit similar spectral structure: a plateau at low wavenumbers ($k < 0.1$~rad/m) transitioning to exponential decay at higher wavenumbers, consistent with the smooth sech$^2$ spatial profiles characteristic of KdV solitons~\cite{ref-18}.
 The three-soliton case (dotted red) shows the highest total power, reflecting the larger combined amplitude, while the two equal-amplitude case (dashed orange) exhibits oscillatory modulation arising from the spatial interference pattern of the two separated solitons.
 The spectral decay extends over approximately 15 orders of magnitude before reaching the numerical noise floor near $10^{-16}$, confirming that aliasing errors remain negligible for the employed spatial resolutions.

 The normalized spectral entropy $S_k$, plotted in panel~(b), quantifies the breadth of the spectral energy distribution according to equation~\eqref{eq:spectral_entropy}.
 Values near unity indicate uniform spectral content (approaching white noise), while values near zero correspond to energy concentration at a single wavenumber (monochromatic).
 The soliton solutions exhibit intermediate values in the range $0.46$--$0.59$, reflecting their localized but smooth spatial structure.
 The single-soliton case shows relatively stable entropy ($0.528 \pm 0.021$), while the collision case displays larger fluctuations ($0.567 \pm 0.024$) with transient increases during the interaction event near $t = 35$~s.
-These variations suggest temporary spectral broadening as the wave profiles distort during collision, followed by return to the pre-collision distribution as the solitons separate.
+These variations suggest temporary spectral broadening as the wave profiles distort during collision, followed by return to the pre-collision distribution as the solitons separate---a spectral signature of the elastic scattering process.